Israel Issues a Draft QDMTT Law

 Article 9.3 of the OECD Model Rules provides for an exclusion from the under-taxed payments rule (UTPR) for MNEs that are in the initial phase of their activity for a five-year period.
 The exclusion applies just for the UTPR – not the income inclusion rule (IIR).

-On June 16, 2025, the Norwegian Ministry of Finance opened a consultation on a Draft Bill to amend the Norwegian Minimum Tax Act for the June 2024 and January 2025 OECD Administrative Guidance.
+On September 16, 2025, The Netherlands Cabinet issued a Draft Bill for the Second Amendment to the Minimum Tax Act to implement the December 2023, June 2024 and January 2025 OECD Administrative Guidance (as well as the EU DAC 9 proposals).

 Cookie | Duration | Description |